OP-TEE/optee_os/documentation/secure_storage.md

 These implementations should fetch the key data from your SoC-specific e-fuses, or crypto unit according to the method defined by your SoC vendor.

-## Future Work

-- **Rollback attack detection**

-An attacker can backup the whole `/data/tee` folder and restore it at later time.

-The basic idea of detecting rollback attack is to store information representing the state of `/data/tee/dirf.db` into another storage which has anti-rollback capability such as the eMMC RPMB partition.

 ## Reference